-Figure 4 through Figure 6 are graphs of the annual average carbonyl concentrations at the Grand Junction site, for 2004 through 2015.
+Figure 4 through Figure 6 are graphs of the annual average carbonyl concentrations at the Grand Junction site, for 2004 through 2016.
 The overall trend from 2004 through 2011 appears to be that the carbonyl concentrations are decreasing for most compounds.
 During 2011 and 2012 the annual average concentrations were very similar, with slight increases or decreases for some compounds.
-The averages in 2013 are higher than previous years, and do not follow the overall decreasing trend of the data.
-This is due to a large wildfire in the Grand Junction area during the summer of 2013.
+The averages in 2013 were the highest since 2009, and do not follow the overall decreasing trend of the data.
+This is possibly due to a large wildfire in the Grand Junction area during the summer of 2013.
 The 2014 and 2015 averages are lower than the 2013 averages.
 The 2015 averages, however, are slightly higher than their 2014 counterparts for several compounds.
+The 2016 averages are again slightly higher than the 2015 averages for many of the compounds.

 The NATTS program was initially established to monitor the 3-year average concentrations of air toxics compounds, with the thought that successive 3-year averages would show at least a 15% drop in concentration values.
 Figure 7 through Figure 9 below show the 3 year average concentrations for eleven of the thirteen carbonyl compounds.
 2,5-Dimethylbenzaldehye and isovaleraldehyde 3-year averages were not calculated as the compounds have not been detected for many years.
 The 3-year averages are taken from 2004 through 2006, 2007 through 2009, 2010 through 2012, and 2013 through 2015.
+The 2016 average is included on the graphs for comparative purposes.
 Generally, the 3-year average concentrations decreased from 2004 to 2012.
 The 2013 through 2015 averages decreased for only one compound, 2-butanone.
 The remaining averages increased, or stayed the same largely as a result of the contribution from the 2013 data which was heavily influenced by the wild fires that year.

 Figure 7.
-Carbonyl 3-Year Averages 2004 - 2015
+Carbonyl 3-Year Averages 2004 - 2016

 Figure 8.
-Carbonyl 3-Year Averages 2004-2015, ctd.
+Carbonyl 3-Year Averages 2004-2016, ctd.

 Figure 9.
-Carbonyl 3-Year Averages 2004-2015, ctd.
+Carbonyl 3-Year Averages 2004-2016, ctd.